 The Trust recognises the critical importance of dealing sensitively and compassionately with patients who die in hospital and with their relatives and carers.
 It also recognises that it is equally important for all staff to feel assured that the care and service provided at this extremely difficult time is appropriate, respectful and of the highest standard.
 In addition, there are many formalities to be dealt with by both staff and the deceased families at this time.
-For this reason, the Trust has developed a variety of documents, some to support and direct staff when a patient dies, and some to provide support and guidance to the bereaved.
+For this reason, the Trust has developed a variety of documents, some to support and direct staff when a patient dies and some to provide support and guidance to the bereaved.

-The Personal Care After Death Policy provides guidance for staff, not only reminding them of the most important principles underpinning the care of the patient and their family/carers before and after the patient's death, but also guiding them through key elements of both patient care and required procedures following death.
+Of particular importance among these documents is the Personal Care After Death Policy.
+This provides guidance for staff, not only reminding them of the most important principles underpinning the care of the patient and their family/carers before and after the patient's death, but also guiding them through key elements of both patient care and required procedures following death.
 It also outlines the role of the Trust's Bereavement Service.
-The Trust has also developed a suite of bespoke bereavement literature to support bereaved families and carers.
-In July 2018 the National Quality Board published guidance on working with bereaved families and carers.
-This included a suggested template for a leaflet to support the bereaved following the death of a patient.
-This has been adapted for use by the Trust.